 What do confidence intervals really, really mean?
 (Part II)

 What does this mean?
 That the validity of calculating a CI relies on the assumption of normality.
-Importantly, this does not mean that the scores in the sample need to be normally distributed, but that the scores in the population of samples needs to be (approximately) normally distributed.
+Importantly, this does not mean that the scores in the sample need to be normally distributed, but that the sample scores in the population of samples needs to be (approximately) normally distributed.
 Luckily, this is very often (approximately) the case if your sample size is large enough, but things like skew and outliers can dramatically ‘slow down’ the process of having a large enough sample to get this distribution.

 In short, constructing confidence intervals gives us ranges of data that will contain the population mean X% of the time, assuming that the population of sample means is normally distributed.